 Microsoft did a purge like this back in 2011, as well, but it sounds like there are plenty more gamertags up for grabs this time around.
 Some of the potentially popular tags coming available include proper names, food and pop culture references, and "some of the greatest inventions of all time," reads the blog post announcing the move.

 Looking to switch from your current tag to something new?
 You'll have a shot this Wednesday, 18 May - but only if you have an active Gold membership that has accumulated at least a year of paid service to date.
-They'll roll out over a 24-hour period beginning at 2:00pm ET (that's 2:00am in Malaysia), so if you've got an eye on something specific, keep checking during the day.
+They'll roll out over a 24-hour period beginning at 2:00pm ET, so if you've got an eye on something specific, keep checking during the day.

 Checking via Xbox.com is the easiest option, although you can also use the Xbox app on Xbox One or Windows 10.
 Xbox 360 owners will need to use one of those aforementioned options, as they can't access these new gamertags directly from the console.